Football Manager: Influence

 Football Manager has been recognized by real-life football clubs as a source for scouting players.
 In 2008, Everton F.C. signed a deal with Sports Interactive allowing them to use the game's database to scout players and opposition.
 A video documentary entitled Football Manager: More Than Just A Game was produced by journalism graduate and MA student Stephen Milnes and released in October 2010.
 Another documentary by FilmNova entitled An Alternative Reality: The Football Manager Documentary was released in the UK cinemas in October 2014 followed by a release on Steam in March 2015.

-Football Manager celebrated its twentieth birthday in the summer of 2012, and to celebrate this milestone Back Page Press released a book including interviews with the creators and players that became legends in-game.
+Football Manager celebrated its twentieth birthday in the summer of 2012.
+To celebrate this milestone, Back Page Press released a book including interviews with the creators and players that became legends in-game.
 Another part of the book included stories about how the game has taken over one's life.
 In November 2012, Azerbaijani student Vugar Huseynzade was promoted to manager of FC Baku's reserve team based on his success in Football Manager.
 In 2013, stand-up comedian Tony Jameson performed a show called Football Manager Ruined My Life; it was well received at the Edinburgh Festival, before going on to have a successful touring run, culminating in the show being filmed and released on DVD and Steam.

 In the 2000s, an anonymous player of Football Manager tipped the Philippine Football Federation regarding the eligibility of Phil and James Younghusband to play for the Philippines men's national football team through the video game.
 In 2005, the brothers who were then part of the Chelsea youth program were successfully called up to the national team.
 Phil Younghusband would later become the top goalscorer for the Philippines with at least 50 goals credited to his name.